Global Agenda Council on the Future of Travel & Tourism 2014-2016

 As the world becomes hyperconnected, circular and citizen-centric, the right legislative framework, innovative financing and partnership models are crucial to facilitate travel.
 This includes smart visas, smart infrastructure (i.e. smart airports) and skills.
 The Global Agenda Council on the Future of Travel & Tourism is committed to supporting the development of a robust travel and tourism sector, and believes that travel facilitation is essential for growth as well as the creation of exports and jobs in the industry.

-The council has published a paper entitled Smart Travel: Unlocking Economic Growth and Development through Travel Facilitation, which proposes a smart travel model and blueprint that could revolutionize the travel and tourism sector, much the way smartphones have transformed the telecommunications and media industries.
+The council has published a report, Smart Travel: Unlocking Economic Growth and Development through Travel Facilitation, that proposes a smart travel model and blueprint that could revolutionize the travel and tourism sector, much the way smartphones have transformed the telecommunications and media industries.

 To get involved please contact

-Council Manager: Tiffany Misrahi, Community Manager, Aviation & Travel Industries, Tiffany.Misrahi@weforum.org
+Council Manager and Forum Lead: Tiffany Misrahi, Community Lead, Aviation & Travel Industries, Mobility Industries, Tiffany.Misrahi@weforum.org

 Document archive for all the issues you are interested in